The Foundling Hospital was founded in 1741 as the first home for abandoned children.

-This was the first special children's charity in the UK, and over two and a half centuries it has rescued more that 27,000 babies.
+This was the first special children's charity in the UK, and over two and a half centuries it has rescued more than 27,000 babies.
 It continues today simply as Coram, helping children who are alone or at risk, marginalized in school or without a real home.
 Coram aims to provide, develop and promote best practice in the care of vulnerable children, young people and their families.

 The Foundling Museum was established in 1998 as a charity to care for the Foundling Hospital Collection.
 Following an extensive fundraising, renovation and rebuilding campaign the Foundling Museum opened in 2004.
 The present Museum building was constructed in 1937 following the move of the Hospital, and the children under its care, out of London.